jeroenj/geo_ip/README.md

 Obviously it is not possible to have the country precision enabled while retrieving the timezone information.

+### Timeout

+It is possible to set a timeout for all requests.
+By default it is one second, but you can easily set a different value.
+Just like you would set the api_key you can set the timeout:

+    GeoIp.timeout = 5 # In order to set it to five seconds

 ## Getting it

 GeoIp can be installed as a Ruby Gem: